AARP Eye Center

 Pennsylvania Public Utility Commission (PUC)

-The Pennsylvania Public Utility Commission regulates the many essential utility services that Pennsylvania residents and businesses rely on every day.
+The Pennsylvania Public Utility Commission regulates the many essential utility services that Pennsylvania residents and businesses rely on daily.
 The PUC also has resources to help keep Pennsylvanians warm throughout the winter.
 The PUC Commissioners are urging consumers to call their utility service providers to explore various utility assistance programs and other options to help manage their energy use and keep bills affordable.
 They have also called on utility companies to act in their communities by:

 - Urging income-qualified consumers to apply for programs designed to help make energy bills more affordable, including Customer Assistance Programs, Low-Income Usage Reduction Programs (LIURPs), the Emergency Rental Assistance Program and other available options.